Introduction to industrial CASE

 Students receive funding for a full EPSRC studentship for 4 years.
-Companies provide additional top up to the project of a minimum of a third of the EPSRC funding.
-The student must spend at least three months at the company, and the company pays any travel and subsistence costs.
+Industrial partners provide additional top up to the project of a minimum of a third of the EPSRC funding.
+The student must spend at least three months at the industrial partner, who also pays any travel and subsistence costs.
 Projects should be in the area of engineering and the physical sciences.

 - To provide a potentially better student experience (via the student being part of a larger cohort of individuals working in leading research teams for example).

-To be an Industrial CASE sponsor, companies must have an established UK-based research and/or commercial production capability.
+To be an Industrial CASE sponsor, businesses and related organisations must have an established UK-based research capability and/or commercial production capability.

 Student eligibility requirements for EPSRC Industrial CASE funding are the same as for our other studentship awards, namely:

 - A relevant connection with the UK, usually established by residence

 - An upper second class honours degree, or a combination of qualifications and/or experience equivalent to that level